9th8/up-to-date-real-world-haskell/5-writing-a-library.md

 Notice that we always call `flatten` on the left element of a `Union`: the left of each `Union` is always the same width (in characters) as, or wider than, the right.
-We\'ll be making use of this property in our rendering functions below.
+We'll be making use of this property in our rendering functions below.

 ### Compact rendering

 We frequently need to use a representation for a piece of data that contains as few characters as possible.
-For example, if we\'re sending JSON data over a network connection, there\'s no sense in laying it out
+For example, if we're sending JSON data over a network connection, there's no sense in laying it out
-nicely: the software on the far end won\'t care whether the data is pretty or not, and the added white space needed to make the layout look good would add a lot of overhead.
+nicely: the software on the far end won't care whether the data is pretty or not, and the added white space needed to make the layout look good would add a lot of overhead.

-For these cases, and because it\'s a simple piece of code to start with, we provide a bare-bones compact rendering function.
+For these cases, and because it's a simple piece of code to start with, we provide a bare-bones compact rendering function.

 :::: captioned-content